Shape My Face: Registering 3D Face Scans by Surface-to-Surface Translation

 For synthetic scans, we let $\mathbf{n}(p)$ be the normal vector at vertex $p \in \mathbf{S}$, and $\mathbf{n}_{in}(p)$ be the normal in the synthetic scan, and define the normal loss as:

 For real scans, we use where $q$ is the closest point in $\mathbf{P}_{in}$ found by Eq. \ref{eq:chamfer_loss}.
 In both cases, we set a weight of $\lambda_{norm} = 1e-4$.

-Mesh convolutions are aware of the template topology and do not require as much topological regularization as MLPs, we therefore use a weight of $\lambda_{edge} = 5e-5$ for the edge-loss, whose formulation is identical to \cite{Liu_2019_ICCV}.
+Mesh convolutions are aware of the template connectivity and geometry, and do not require as much regularization as MLPs, we therefore use a weight of $\lambda_{edge} = 5e-5$ for the edge-loss, whose formulation is identical to \cite{Liu_2019_ICCV}.

 To regularize the attention mechanism during the initial supervised training steps, we assume all points sampled from the synthetic faces are equally fully important and none should be removed.
 We encourage the attention mask for the points sampled from synthetic scans to be $1$ everywhere, using the binary cross entropy loss with a weight $\lambda_{att} = 1e-4$.